 Contractor Resource List

-Among the many benefits of being a Supporter of Historic Denver, we offer our comprehensive referral list of qualified and preservation-minded contractors, trade and craftspeople for all of your historic home’s repair, maintenance and renovation projects.
-To access the list, please contact us.
-To become a Supporter, please click HERE.
+For Supporters of Historic Denver, we provide our comprehensive referral list of qualified and preservation-minded contractors, trade and craftspeople for all of your historic home’s repair, maintenance and renovation projects.
+Our list was recently updated and is readily available as a pdf or in hard copy.
+If you are currently a supporter, please call (303) 534-5288 ext.
+6, or email email@example.com for your copy of the list.
+Not a Supporter?
+Become one today to gain access to this valuable resource!
 If you are a contractor and would like to be added to the list, please click HERE.

 In 2010, in partnership with the City of Denver and the Colorado State Historical Fund, Historic Denver published a new brochure to explain the ins and outs of landmark designation, design review and tax credits.
 Read it in detail HERE.